petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 * [Session Technology](#session-technology)
 * [Cohort Analysis](#cohort-analysis)

+To download this dashboard view as a PDF file, click _Download Report_.
+See [downloading reports](../reference/downloading-reports.md) to learn more.

 Each panel in the dashboard has a time period selector that recalculates the metrics for the selected time period.
 The following time periods are available:

 ```{note}